andrew-chen-dev/90DaysOfDevOps/2022/Days/day02.md

 While DevOps is the "mindset" or framework, in practice it's more the ability to use the DevOps tools that make one a DevOps engineer.

 ## A list of tools to learn
-1. Code Repositories (Git)
+1. Code Repositories (Git), Programming/scripting language: bash, shell, python, ruby, golang
 2. Linux (Operating systems, server administration)
-3. Infrastructure as code (Infrastructure provisioning: Terraform, Configuration Management: Ansible, Chef, or Puppet [I know some Ansible from when I was studying for my CCNA])
+3. Infrastructure as code (Infrastructure provisioning: Terraform, Configuration Management: Ansible, Chef, or Puppet)
 4. Load balancers, proxy servers
 5. Virtualization and Containerization (Docker)
 6. Container Orchestration (Kubernetes)